 Whether you're staying in Reno or heading up the mountain to Lake Tahoe, you'll likely see snowfall at some point in time over the winter, especially in December and January, when the region is wettest.
 January through April are appropriate for skiing and snowboarding, and many vacationers come to the area for winter break to stay at famous mountain resorts.

-What to pack: Surprisingly, you may need to pack fewer items of clothing for your trip to Reno in the winter.
-Although they are colder overall, temperatures fluctuate a lot less between nigh and day, meaning you won't need to pack layers as much as you'll need to pack warm clothing like sweaters, scarfs, and coats.
+Surprisingly, you may need to pack fewer items of clothing for your trip to Reno in the winter.
+Although they are colder overall, temperatures fluctuate a lot less between nigh and day, meaning you won't need to pack layers as much as you'll need to pack warm clothing like sweaters, scarves, and coats.

 Reno's Rain Shadow and Lake Effects